spollard/josh-works.github.io/_pages/about.md

 ## Theology

-About 2000 years ago, a man named Jesus lived, said things of enormous significance, died, and then rose again.
+About 2000 years ago, a man named Jesus lived, said and did things of enormous significance, died, and then rose again.

 Surprisingly little about the above sentance is disputed in any circle, including academic circles full of people who _strongly dislike anything about Jesus today_.